 bearing in mind

+a) Article 1 Purposes of the Union of the Constitution of ITU, to promote and to offer technical assistance to developing countries in the field of telecommunications, and also to promote the mobilization of the material, human and financial resources needed for its implementation, as well as access to information;

-a) Resolution 123 (Rev. Busan, 2014) of this conference, on bridging the standardization gap between developing and developed countries;
+b) Resolution 123 (Rev. Busan, 2014), on bridging the standardization gap between developing and developed countries;

-b) Resolution 5 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on enhanced participation by developing countries in the activities of the Union;
+c) Resolution 5 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on enhanced participation by developing countries in the activities of the Union;

-c) Resolution ITU-R 48 (Rev. Geneva, 2012) of the Radiocommunication Assembly, on strengthening the regional presence in the radiocommunication study group work;
+d) Resolution ITU-R 48 (Rev. Geneva, 2015) of the Radiocommunication Assembly, on strengthening the regional presence in the radiocommunication study group work;

-d) Resolution 44 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on bridging the standardization gap between developing and developed countries;
+e) Resolution 44 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly (WTSA), on bridging the standardization gap between developing and developed countries;

-e) Resolution 57 (Rev. Dubai, 2012) of WTSA, on strengthening coordination and cooperation among the ITU Radiocommunication Sector (ITU-R), the ITU Telecommunication Standardization Sector (ITU-T) and the ITU Telecommunication Development Sector (ITU-D) on matters of mutual interest;

-f) the 2009 United Nations Joint Inspection Unit report, which made a number of recommendations on ways to improve the ITU regional presence,
+f) the 2009 United Nations Joint Inspection Unit report, which made a number of recommendations on ways to improve the ITU regional presence;

+g) the 2016 United Nations Joint Inspection Unit report, which made a recommendation relating to regional presence and noted that recommendations from its 2009 report remained relevant,

+notes with appreciation

+a) Resolution 70/1 of the United Nations General Assembly (UNGA) on Transforming our World: the 2030 Agenda for Sustainable Development;

+b) Resolution 71/243 of the UNGA on the quadrennial comprehensive policy review of operational activities for development of the United Nations system;

+c) Resolution 72/279 of the UNGA on repositioning the UN development system in the context of the quadrennial comprehensive policy review to better position the UN operational activities for development to support countries in their efforts to implement the 2030 Agenda for Sustainable Development,

 recognizing

 a) the difficulty faced by many countries, particularly developing countries with stringent budgetary constraints, in participating in the activities of ITU;

-b) the outcome indicators for the objectives and the revised key performance indicators (KPIs) for the outputs as elaborated by the Telecommunication Development Advisory Group (TDAG) following instructions by WTDC-14,

-c) that regional offices are an extension of ITU as a whole, and that, therefore, ITU’s capacity to hold electronic meetings as provided for by Resolution 167 (Rev. Busan, 2014) of this conference will serve to build up the effectiveness of the Union's activities, including project implementation as set forth in Resolution 157 (Rev. Busan, 2014) of this conference,
+b) that regional offices are an extension of ITU as a whole, and that, therefore, ITU’s capacity to hold electronic meetings as provided for by Resolution 167 (Rev. Busan, 2014) of this conference will serve to build up the effectiveness of the Union's activities, including project implementation as set forth in Resolution 157 (Rev. Busan, 2014) of this conference,

 convinced